-This sheet talks about the exposures that might be present for a dentist, dental assistant, and dental hygienist in a dental office setting.
+This sheet talks about the exposures that might be present for a dentist, dental assistant, or dental hygienist in a dental office setting.
 It also suggests some resources available to help create a safe work environment.
 This information should not take the place of medical care and advice from your healthcare providers and occupational safety officers.

 What types of hazards might be at my workplace?